Kimhak99/recipeAppFrontend/README.md

 This is the frontend of recipeApp project
 Login Details:

-Admin: - username: samantha - password: 111
+Admin: - username: jessie - password: 1234
 User: - username: meng - password: 111

 Important Notes: